Vincent-bot901/Database-Project/readme.txt

 ########################################
-We also need to load in the teams.
-Type in the insert statement:
+We also need to load in the teams. copy in the insert statement:
 COMMAND: